pmanolak/docs/en/development/testing.rst

 Creating Schema with Migrations
 -------------------------------

-If you use CakePHP's :doc:`migrations plugin </migrations>` to manage your application's schema, you can reuse those migrations to generate your test database schema as well::
+If you use CakePHP's `migrations plugin <https://book.cakephp.org/migrations>`_ to manage your application's schema, you can reuse those migrations to generate your test database schema as well::